Tilting equivalence of finite almost derived algebraic cobordism for perfectoid algebras: Introduction

+The same calculus also gives a second family of applications.
+Given a natural transformation $\alpha:F\to G$, we define the approximation functors $P^n_G(F)$ as the homotopy fiber of

-We call those $P^n_{G}(F)$ the Goodwillie approximation of $F$ to $G$.
-Since $ P^0(\mathrm{cok}\alpha) $ is contractible, the homotopy fiber $P^0_{G}(F) \to G$ is a weak equivalence.
-Applying the theory of those approximations to the canonical morphism between algebraic cobordism and homotopy algebraic $K$-theory, we derive analogs of the results from the nilpotent approximation~\cite{Kato2023nilpotent}, which includes the Bott periodicity and the Gabber rigidity.
+We call $P^n_G(F)$ the Goodwillie approximation of $F$ to $G$.
+Applying this construction to the canonical morphism from algebraic cobordism to homotopy algebraic $K$-theory produces approximations of cobordism that inherit key features of $K$-theory.
+In particular, we obtain Bott periodicity and rigidity statements for these approximations, including the lift of $K$-theoretic equivalences to periodic algebraic cobordism (Theorem~\ref{theoremB}) and an analogue of Gabber rigidity (Theorem~\ref{Rigidity}).

-The this paper is organized as follows: In Section~\ref{sec:Goodwillie}, first, we revisit a definition and some fundamental properties of the Goodwillie calculus of functors of the categories $\infty$, comprising higher excisive approximations and the residual parts of functors.
-In Section~\ref{sec:n-excisive}, we define $n$-excisive pointed $\infty$-categories for any $n \ge 0$, and provide a characterization of $n$-excisive pointed $\infty$-categories.
-We verify the universal property of these $n$-excisive pointed $\infty$-categories and compare it with Heuts's~\cite{Heuts2018} definition for finitely presentable $\infty$-categories.
-In Section~\ref{sec:perfectoid}, we apply the excisive approximation of the $\infty$-category of presheaves on the pointed category of nonunital algebras to $\mathbb{A}^1$-homotopy theory and algebraic cobordism, and explain the proof of (Theorem~\ref{mainthm}).
-In addition, we provide an almost mathematics version of Theorem~\ref{mainthm} (Theorem~\ref{almost-main}).
-In the final Section~\ref{sec:functor}, we introduce the Goodwillie approximation of functors $P^n_G(F)$ and apply to the universal morphism $\MGL \to \K$ of oriented motivic spectra yields the Goodwillie approximation $P^n_\K(\MGL)$, which exhibits Bott periodicity and Gabber rigidity.
+We briefly indicate the organization of the paper.
+In Section~\ref{sec:Goodwillie}, we recall Goodwillie calculus for functors and its higher excisive approximations.
+In Section~\ref{sec:n-excisive}, we develop the form of excisive approximation for pointed $\infty$-categories necessary for non-unital algebras and compare it to Heuts's theory in the finitely presentable case.
+In Section~\ref{sec:perfectoid}, we construct the finite syntomic non-unital and almost versions of derived algebraic cobordism and prove the tilting invariance theorem and its almost corollary.
+Finally, in Section~\ref{sec:functor}, we introduce approximation functors along natural transformations and apply them to the morphism $\MGL\to \K$, obtaining Bott periodicity and Gabber rigidity for the resulting Goodwillie approximations.